 Implementation-wise, I suppose that means doing a regex match ^<input> against the commit ID field.

 The use case for this feature is as follows: Many open source projects (including ours) organize a lot of their day-to-day development via IRC channels.
 Those channels will usually have bots that announce new commits to relevant repositories, uttering both an abbreviated SHA1 hash and a part of the commit message.
 An interested observer wishing to take a closer look at a newly-announced commit will want to use the Redmine install to do so, and the easiest and most hassle-free to do so would be to copy the SHA1 hash into the search field (as opposed to to navigating to the relevant activity stream or repo viewer).

 Another scenario is observing a dialogue between developers involving abbreviated SHA1 hashes, but not knowing in which repository (and thus Redmine project) they are to be found.
 If the search engine can be used to locate the changeset across all projects, it obviates the need to ask.

-Updated by Eike Hein over 12 years ago
+Updated by Eike Hein almost 13 years ago

 Notably Redmine's search engine is capable of finding issues by their issue ID; being able to find changesets by changeset ID would seem to also be a consistency improvement.